 Laser scanning is widely recognized as the fastest, safest and most effective way to capture comprehensive as-built data on the plant environment for retooling, expansions and improved day-to-day operations and maintenance through digital remote management.
 But it isn’t always possible to allow human operators into the areas of the plant that need to be scanned.
 Some companies have already begun using agile mobile robots for this purpose.
 Now a new integration of Leica Geosystems’ RTC360 technology onto Boston Dynamics agile mobile robot Spot makes it possible for any plant to take advantage of the benefits.
 (You can read the full news release here.)

 The combination of Spot’s ability to cover many types of terrain and the RTC360’s VIS (Visual Inertial System) technology enables repeat automated scanning paths through the plant to be programmed and achieved with minimal involvement from a human operator.
 While mounted atop Spot, the Leica RTC360’s VIS technology uses five cameras to track the scanner’s movement within the site between the scans.
 The VIS system provides an unmatched level of accurate and automated in-field pre-registration to streamline the reality capture process.
 While scanning, the user only needs to trigger each scan remotely via mobile device while Spot and the RTC360 navigate the programmed scanning path.
+RELATED: See how digital remote manufacturing lets you access your plant anytime and from anywhere.

 Scanning is achieved rapidly since Spot does the walking and stationing of individual scans.